samcorl/financial-report/README.md

 # Financial Reporting Suite

+> **🚀 THE REAL MAGIC ISN'T THE TOOL - IT'S THE PROMPT!**
+>
+> This project showcases the power of **AI-driven development**.
+The entire financial reporting suite was generated from a single, comprehensive prompt file: [`AGENT_INSTRUCTIONS.md`](AGENT_INSTRUCTIONS.md)
+>
+> **🎯 Want your own version?** Simply:
+> 1. Copy the `AGENT_INSTRUCTIONS.md` file
+> 2. Paste it into **Claude Desktop**, **ChatGPT**, or any AI coding assistant
+> 3. Watch as a complete, working financial tool suite gets built from scratch
+> 4. **Customize endlessly** - modify the prompt to add features, change the UI, support different formats, or completely reimagine the functionality
+>
+> **This is prompt-driven development in action** - where detailed specifications become instant, working software.
+The tool you see here is just one possible interpretation.
+Your version could be completely different based on your needs!
+>
+> ---

 A comprehensive web-based financial reporting tool suite that processes CSV transaction data from banks and credit cards to generate detailed expense analysis reports with business deduction tracking and customizable categorization.

 ## 🎯 Quick Start